UoB-COMSM0166/2025-group-4/README.md

 ### **Game Background**
 - After a cosmic rupture shattered the world into floating realms, civilization crumbled.
 The skies are now home to scattered ruins, suspended biomes, and gravity-defying hazards.
-- Players must traverse **hazardous glaciers, forgotten jungles, dark Castle, menacing fireballs,Heavy fogs,Magic forest, Death Cliff**, while avoiding **hostile mechanical creatures and environmental hazards**.
+- Players must traverse **hazardous glaciers, forgotten jungles, dark Castle, menacing fireballs,Heavy fogs,Magic forest, Death Cliff(Final Stage)**, while avoiding **hostile mechanical creatures and environmental hazards**.
 -You are one such survivor—a daring creature exiled from their homeland, now navigating perilous floating landscapes filled with traps, enemies, and glimmers of hope.
 Between the spikes and shadows lies a secret: the world can be reconnected… but only if you survive long enough to reach the final gate.

 ---